Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 Perhaps you can show off one of the purchases you made during your day shopping down Lincoln Road, which is the premier shopping destination in South Beach.

 Lastly, the miscellaneous essentials section of what to pack for a Miami weekend.
-This includes all of your toiletries that you take with you on any trip, like:
+This includes all of the toiletries that you take with you on any trip, like:

 - Toothbrush